GeForceLegend/Minecraft-3D-Default/README.md

 ## Features

-- 3D Models with default textures;
+- 3D Models with default textures, including some item models with their *actual* look;

 - Optifine Custom Entity Models(not support 1.8 with Optifine version below L5);